 Nevada Top OSHA Violations

-Large part to the huge entertainment district in Las Vegas, Nevada has many workplace injuries related to the performing arts, spectator sports, and similar industries.
+Because of the huge entertainment district in Las Vegas, Nevada has many workplace injuries related to the performing arts, spectator sports and similar industries.
 Consequently, the leisure and hospitality industry has recently seen many workplace injuries and health hazards.

 Nationally, the most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.